RH0DS/RH0DS/README.md

 <h3>Employer: SALT</h3>
 <h3>Always interested in new challanges</h3>
 <br></br>
-<h4> see some of my deployed projects here https://robinobergportfolio.azurewebsites.net/ </h4>
+<h4> see some of my deployed projects here https://robinobergportfolio.azurewebsites.net/  this will be up and running again next year when I have time to crawl out of the mainframe</h4>

 <h3>Currently Consultant at Trygg Hansa</h3>
 <h3>Getting everything Mainframe development so wont be very active here for a time commit wise because i'm trapped in the Matrix </h3>